aws-samples/mainframe-data-utilities/docs/05-local-multi-fb.md

 ### Parsing a multiple layout copybook

-The [COBKS05.cpy](/LegacyReference/COBKS05.cpy) is provided in the [LegacyReference](/LegacyReference/) folder as an example of a VSAM file copybook having three record layouts.
+The [COBKS05.cpy](/LegacyReference/COBKS05.cpy) is provided in the [LegacyReference](/LegacyReference/) folder as an example of a VSAM or a flat file copybook having three record layouts.
 The [CLIENT.EBCDIC.txt](sample-data/CLIENT.EBCDIC.txt) is the EBCDIC sample that can be converted through the following steps.

-From **/src** Run the `mdu.py` script, using the `parse` function, to parse the copybook file provided in [LegacyReference](/LegacyReference):
+Run the `src/mdu.py` script, using the `parse` function, to convert the copybook file provided in [LegacyReference](/LegacyReference) from Cobol to JSON representation:

 ```
-python3 mdu.py parse \
+python3 src/mdu.py parse \
-        ../LegacyReference/COBKS05.cpy   \
+        LegacyReference/COBKS05.cpy   \
-        ../sample-json/COBKS05-list.json \
+        sample-json/COBKS05-list.json \
--input  ../sample-data/CLIENT.EBCDIC.txt \
+-input  sample-data/CLIENT.EBCDIC.txt \
--output ../sample-data/CLIENT.ASCII.txt  \
+-output sample-data/CLIENT.ASCII.txt  \
 -print  20 -verbose true
 ```